Green to Cedar Rivers Trail

 King County's design team has developed two options that meet regional trail standards and reflect the community input we have heard about the importance of a soft surface trail.
 These options will be presented for public feedback at our upcoming community meeting:

 G2C Trail – North Segment Community Meeting #2

 6:30 p.m. – 8:30 p.m.

 Shadow Lake Elementary School

 Technical Reports: Check back here to review all technical reports for this segment once available.

 Location: 8 mile corridor between SE Kent Kangley Road in Maple Valley and Flaming Geyser State Park, just south of the Black Diamond city limits.

 Construction update: Connecting the Cedar River and Green River in south King County, the full, 11-mile trail is set to be developed as a paved, shared-use regional trail to accommodate a variety of users.
-While the project experienced delays over the past year, King County Parks is moving forward with this important trail project and is currently selecting a design team for the north segment of the trail.
-Parks anticipates the design process to start at the beginning of 2017.
-The south segment design procurement and design process is anticipated to begin in the late fall/winter of 2018.
+While the project experienced delays over the past year, King County Parks is moving forward with this important trail project and is currently working on preliminary design of the north segment of the trail.
+Parks anticipates construction of the three-mile north segment to begin in fall 2018.
+The south segment design procurement and design process is anticipated to begin in the late fall of 2017.